steadywool/fedora-playbook/README.md

 # passwd root
 ```

-You can now start your system to finalize the configuration
+You can now start your system to finalize the configuration.

 Connect to your network this way:
 ```
 # systemctl start NetworkManager && nmtui
 ```

-Then start the playbook in stage 2:
+Then start the playbook without the chroot tag:
 ```
-# ansible-pull -U https://github.com/kaniville/ansible-configuration.git ansible/playbook.yml -t stage-2
+# ansible-pull -U https://github.com/kaniville/ansible-configuration.git ansible/playbook.yml
 ```

 ## Configuration